Nischal-Pradhan/Data-Science/README.md

 ---

-# Introducing myself to Data Science, ML and AI
+# Introduction to Data Science, ML and AI

 ## DATA SCIENCE
 ##### Getting started with NumPy and Matplotlib